Lawmaker charged with child prostitution filed odd bills

 He also frustrated the occasional security guard posted at the state Capitol entrance by breezing through the metal detector and setting off the alarms but refusing to stop and be screened like all other visitors.

-"If a legislator wants to carry a firearm in the Capitol, I think they have a constitutional protection to do that," Shortey told The Associated Press last year, despite a Department of Public Safety prohibition on anyone bringing a gun into the Capitol building except for licensed law enforcement officers.
+"If a legislator wants to carry a firearm in the Capitol, I think they have a constitutional protection to do that," Shortey told the AP last year, despite a Department of Public Safety prohibition on anyone bringing a gun into the Capitol building except for licensed law enforcement officers.

 Court records show Shortey had some past financial difficulties dating back to before his time in the Senate, including an eviction, debt-related lawsuits and foreclosure proceedings.